mosu001/hccm/docs/Setup Guide.md

     6. Select the "Libraries" tab and click "Add Library" > "User Library" > "User Libraries" > "New" and enter "JOGL2".
 Select the new library and click "Add External JARs".
 Browse to the JaamSim folder .\jar\ and select "gluegen-rt.jar" and "jogl-all.jar".
 Apply and close.
 Now check the JOGL2 library to add it to the class path and select "Finish".
     7. Select "Add Library" > "JUnit" > "JUnit4" to add the JUnit library to the build path.
     8. Finally, select "Finish" to create the new Java Project.
+2. Select "Project" > "Properties" > "Java Build Path".
+Check that all necessary folders appear under the source tab (e.g. /custom, /r2_custom, /main, /resources, /test, etc).
+If any are missing, add them with "Add Folder".
-6. Set the Run Configuration
+3. Set the Run Configuration
     1. Select "Run" > "Run Configurations"
     2. In the "Main" tab, under "Project" enter the project name, and under "Main Class" select "Search" and find "GUIFrame - com.jaamsim.ui" and select it.